n-mounier/bGWAS/README.md

 ## Overview
 [//]:-------------------------------

-bGWAS is an package to perform a bayesian GWAS, using summary statistics.
+bGWAS is ann R-package to perform a bayesian GWAS, using summary statistics.
 It compares the observed Z-score from a conventional GWAS to a prior z-score, calculated from prior GWASs publicly available (currently, a set of 58 studies, to be updated).
+Observed Z-scores and priors are compared using Bayes Factors, and empirical p-values are calculated using a permutation approach.

 -   `bGWAS()` ...
 -   `availableStudies()` ...